syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **Remarks**

-* The arguments must be either numbers or names, arrays, or references that contain numbers.
+* The arguments must be either number, arrays, ranges, or references that contain numbers.

 * If an array or reference argument contains text, logical values, or empty cells, those values are ignored; however, cells with the value zero are included.

 * If the number of elements in array1 or array2 is less than 2, or if the variance of array1 or array2 is zero, `FTEST` returns the `#DIV/0!` error.

+* `FTEST` is an older version of the `F.TEST` function

 ## F.INV

-The function `F.INV` returns the inverse of the F probability distribution.
-If `p = F.DIST(x, ...)`, then `F.INV(p, ...) = x`.
-The F distribution is often used in an F-test to compare the variability in two data sets.
+The `F.INV` function returns the value at which a given probability corresponds to the F probability distribution, typically used to compare the variability between two data sets.

 **Syntax**